 Bilateral Economic Relations

 Austria is a member country of the European Union and World Trade Organization, offering export opportunities for U.S. companies of all sizes, with no significant trade barriers.
 The country represents a desirable, affluent market for U.S.-made products in Europe.
+The trade and investment relationship between the U.S. is robust and growing rapidly, creating thousands of new jobs in both countries as a result.
 Recent Austrian governments have sought to encourage Austria's reputation as an attractive regional headquarters location through economic reforms and by highlighting Austria's historical and economic ties to the surrounding region.

 Austria's Membership in International Organizations

 Austrian leaders emphasize the country's role as both an East-West hub and a moderator between industrialized and developing countries.
 Austria hosts the International Atomic Energy Agency and several other UN bodies, the Organization of Petroleum Exporting Countries, and the Organization for Security and Cooperation in Europe (OSCE).
 Austria and the United States belong to a number of the same international organizations, including the United Nations, OSCE, Organization for Economic Cooperation and Development, Euro-Atlantic Partnership Council, International Monetary Fund, World Bank, and World Trade Organization.
 Austria also is an observer to the Organization of American States.

 Austria maintains an embassy in the United States at 3524 International Court, NW, Washington, DC 20008 (tel.
 202-895-6700).
 It also maintains Consulates General in Los Angeles and New York and additional trade promotion offices in Atlanta and Chicago.